© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chatham Dockyard, Rigging House No 1 and Storehouse No 2 is a scheduled monument protected by Historic England under reference 1003396.
 View the official record →

-Rigging House No 1 and Storehouse No 2 at Chatham Dockyard is a Grade I listed building complex dating from the late eighteenth century, forming part of the royal naval establishment at Chatham.
+Rigging House No 1 at Chatham Dockyard is a Grade II listed building constructed in the late eighteenth century as part of the dockyard's infrastructure for naval ship construction and maintenance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003396.

 Chatham Dockyard, Rigging House No 1 and Storehouse No 2 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003396.